Top 10 Blood, Sweat & Tears Songs

 Continuing with our Blood, Sweat & Tears songs list, we again turn to the band’s second album and another iconic song cover.
 The Blood Sweat & Tears song “And When I Die” was initially written and recorded by the fabulous Laura Nyro.
 One more time, the band’s version of the song was light years away from the original.

 “And When I Die” was the third of five singles released from the Blood Sweat & Tears sophomore album.
-The song was incredibly successful, reaching the number two on the Billboard Hot 100 in 1969.
+The song was incredibly successful, reaching number two on the Billboard Hot 100 in 1969.
 The song hit number one in Canada and New Zealand.

 # 6 – Snow Queen

 The sound of the band Blood, Sweat & Tears changed on the group’s fifth album.
 The Jerry Fisher era began when the vocalist replaced David Clayton Thomas.
 Founding member Fred Lipsius had also left the group.
 The band’s sound shifted more toward the jazz world than ever before.
 The band sounded great, and the soloing was top-notch.
 They had grown, even though they had lost two key members.
 If you doubt that growth, listen to this incredible cover of Carole King’s “Snow Queen.”
-Then, take a listen to “Maiden Voyage,” which was the album’s closing track.
+Then take a listen to “Maiden Voyage,” the album’s closing track.

-# 5 – Lucretia Macevil
+# 5 – Lucretia Mac Evil

-The outstanding track “Lucretia MacEvil” was released on the band’s third album, Blood, Sweat & Tears 3, which was released in 1970.
-The album consisted almost entirely of covers, with the exception of “Lucretia MacEvil,” which was written by David Clayton Thomas.
-After the phenomenal success of the second Blood, Sweat & Tears album with its five hit singles, the band faced daunting odds to repeat that success.
+The standout track “Lucretia Mac Evil” appeared on the band’s third album, Blood, Sweat & Tears 3, released in 1970.
+The album consisted almost entirely of covers, except for “Lucretia MacEvil,” which was written by David Clayton Thomas.
+After the phenomenal success of the second Blood, Sweat & Tears album, with its five hit singles, the band faced daunting odds in repeating that success.

 # 4 – I Can’t Quit Her

-The excellent track “I Can’t Quit Her” was released on the band’s debut album, Child Is Father to the Man.
-Blood, Sweat & Tears’ debut album was released in 1968. ” I Can’t Quit Her” was the only single released from the album.
+The excellent track “I Can’t Quit Her” was released on the band’s debut album, Child Is Father to the ManBlood, Sweat & Tears’ debut album was released in 1968. ” I Can’t Quit Her” was the only single released from the album.
 The song only reached the number forty seven spot on the Billboard Hot 100.
 Al Kooper and Irwin Levine wrote the song.

 # 3 – You Made Me So Very Happy

 The Blood, Sweat & Tears song “You Made Me So Very Happy” was recorded during the David Clayton Thomas era.
 The song was released by the band in 1969.
 It is one of the band’s most well-known songs.
 It reached number one on the Billboard Hot 100 in 1969.
 “You Made Me So Very Happy” was written by Brenda Holloway, Patrice Holloway, Frank Wilson, and Berry Gordy.
 It was originally recorded by Brenda Holloway and reached the number 39 spot on the Billboard Hot 100 in 1967.
-The song’s arrangement was pure Motown with that iconic drum and bass groove wrapped around the smooth Brenda Holloway vocal.
+The song’s arrangement was pure Motown, with that iconic drum-and-bass groove wrapped around the smooth Brenda Holloway vocal.

 The Blood Sweat & Tears version of the song “You Made Me So Very Happy” was dramatically different from Brenda Holloway’s version.
-The Blood Sweat & Years recording of “You Made Me So Very Happy” defines the brilliance of the band’s arrangements and song interpretations.
+The Blood Sweat & Tears recording of “You Made Me So Very Happy” defines the brilliance of the band’s arrangements and song interpretations.
 It also establishes the importance of the arrangers who work on the albums.
 “You Made Me So Very Happy” appeared on the band’s second album entitled Blood Sweat & Tears.
-The tracks on the album were arranged by Al Kooper, Dick Halligan and Fred Lipsius.
+The tracks on the album were arranged by Al Kooper, Dick Halligan, and Fred Lipsius.

 # 2 – Spinning Wheel

 I was seven years old when this song was a massive hit on the radio in 1968.
 Even at that young age, I can remember always singing this song as I thought the lyrics were cool.
 It’s just one of those songs you never forget the first time you hear it.
-David Clayton Thomas wrote the song
+David Clayton Thomas wrote the song.

 # 1 – God Bless The Child

 Billie Holiday may have owned this song, but Blood Sweat & Tears paid heavy respect to Billie Holiday with their fabulous version of this great song.
-God Bless the Child” is one of the most covered songs in Classic Rock History.
+“God Bless the Child” is one of the most covered songs in Classic Rock History.
 The song was first composed in 1939 by Billie Holiday and Arthur Herzog, Jr. This may not be at the top of most Blood Sweat & Tears songs list, but it has always been our favorite.

-Top 10 Blood, Sweat & Tears Songs article published on Classic RockHistory.com© 2024
+Top 10 Blood, Sweat & Tears Songs article published on ClassicRockHistory.com© 2026

 DMCA.com Protection Status